chanzuckerberg/cellxgene-documentation/where-is-my-gene/where-is-my-gene-documentation.md

 Rankit normalization compresses highly expressed genes to the right tail of the standard normal distribution (see below), thus providing ideal values for using a color representation of gene expression and avoiding saturation that would otherwise be present.

-<span style="color:blue"> [TODO - include a paragraph that mentions in what studies this type of normalization has been included] </span>

 ##### Considerations

 ![#1589F0](https://via.placeholder.com/15/1589F0/000000?text=+) TODO